 OK so obviously it depends on where you’re going, like to a beach, a work trip, or somewhere cold, but there are things to note either way.

-- Things you can re-wear: Choose stretchy denim that can be worn a couple times, or a dress or cardigan that doesn’t stain or wrinkle easily.
+Versatile Clothing you can re-wear: Choose stretchy denim that can be worn a couple times or a dress or cardigan that doesn’t stain or wrinkle easily.
 Get the most out of what you’re packing.

-- Enough undies and socks for amount of days you’re there.
+Underwear: bring enough undies and socks for the number of days you’re there.
 Can’t really skimp here!
 Use thin socks if possible.

 Carry-on Essentials: Beauty

-- A curling iron or straighter: Hotels or Airbnbs tend to have blow dryers, so I rely on that or just air dry.
+A curling iron or straighter: Hotels or Airbnbs tend to have blow dryers, so I rely on that or just air dry.
 But I can’t live without my curling wand, so it’s essential.
 Unless I’m only going for a few days, which case I can rock some dry shampoo and call it a day.
 But if I’m planning on sweating a lot or am staying for longer than 2 nights, then I’ve got to bring some hot tools!